ngerritsen/containor/docs/README.md

 # Containor

-Simple IOC/DI container for Javascript with Typescript support.
+Simple DI container for Javascript with Typescript support.

 - Supports any programming style.
 - Typescript support.